w3c/wai-about-wai/_about/new-work.md

 **WCAG 2 Test Rules** (also known as **ACT Rules**) describe how to test conformance to WCAG success criteria.
 They are primarily for developers of evaluation tools and test methodologies.
 We're documenting more. [[About WCAG 2 Test Rules]](/standards-guidelines/act/rules/about/) _[AG WG, ACT TF]_

-## Coming Soon to a Publication Near You
+## Publications Just Around the Corner _or_ Coming Soon to a Publication Near You

 The following are just a few of the documents that are getting close to publication.
 Q2 is April, May, June.
 To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).